 We acknowledge that the performance of Crowd++ is affected by the smartphone location and surrounding audio context.
-For example, the audio quality degrades when the phones are in pockets or backpacks.
-Nevertheless, as the popularity of sensing-equipped mobile devices and wearables, e.g., smart glasses, watches, bracelets, and rings (Figure 9) increases, more device can participate in the inference process offsetting the errors of any individual inference.
-Moreover, in a context of pervasive and ubiquitous continuous sensing enabled by all these devices, we expect a steady growth of services and applications designed to infer people context and behavior to augment an add new dimensions to existing social, medical, and utility applications.
+For example, the audio quality degrades when phones are in pockets or backpacks.
+Nevertheless, as the popularity of sensing-equipped mobile devices and wearables (e.g., smart glasses, watches, bracelets, and rings, Fig. 9) increases, more devices can participate in the inference process offsetting the errors of any individual inference.
+Moreover, in a context of pervasive and ubiquitous continuous sensing enabled by all these devices, we expect a steady growth of services and applications designed to infer human context and behavior to augment and add new dimensions to existing social, medical, and utility applications.

-VI.
 CONCLUSION

-In this article, we presented an example of a MCS instance called Crowd++, a scalable, privacy-aware, and energyefficient speaker-count application based on audio analysis from mobile devices' microphones.
-In contrast to more complex and less scalable counting techniques, Crowd++ is a lightweight approach that can support many different application scenarios: from social sensing - to determine social hotspots - to personal wellbeing assessment and social diary and social engagement, place characterization, and more accurate localization techniques.
+In this article, we present an example of an MCS instance called Crowd++, a scalable, privacyaware, and energy-efficient speaker-count application based on audio analysis from mobile devices' microphones.
+In contrast to more complex and less scalable counting techniques, Crowd++ is a lightweight approach that can support many different application scenarios: from social sensing - to determine social hotspots - to personal well being assessment and social diary and social engagement, place characterization, and more accurate localization techniques.